syncfusion-content/winui-docs/winui/Rating/Clear-rating.md

 # Clear rating value in WinUI Rating

 The `IsClearEnabled` property of the Rating control allows you to clear the provided rating value when the value is true.
-The default value of the property is `true`.
+The default value of the `IsClearEnabled` property is `true`.

 N> It supports precision mode `full` only.